Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/07/hitting-enter-in-a-text-input-causes-a-button-click-event-to-fire.md

 The browser in question will only behave like all the others if there are more than one input on the form, so you need to have a hidden fake field to trick it into behaving normally.

 But what about the other issue of strange events being fired when you hit enter?
-Well, to be honest, you have probably JavaScripted yourself into a corner on this one – but don’t worry, I will show you how to solve your issue…
+Well, to be honest, you have probably JavaScripted yourself into a corner on this one – but don't worry, I will show you how to solve your issue…

 Here is an example of a form that only works if you have JavaScript enabled…